Curry Meatballs on Zoodles

 Let’s Begin

-• Heat large sauté pan on medium (I used my wok), add 2 tablespoon olive oil
+• Heat large sauté pan on medium (I used my wok), add 2 tablespoon olive oil.
+Once that comes to a shimmer, add onion and red bell pepper, sauté for 10 minutes.
+Remove from pan and set aside.

-• In a medium mixing bowl add ground beef, egg, salt pepper, cumin, curry powder and almond flour
+• In a medium mixing bowl add ground beef, egg, salt, pepper, cumin, curry powder and almond flour.
+Mix the meat until combined and make medium sized meatballs.

-• Heat another sauté pan and add 2 tablespoons olive oil.
-Add meatballs and sauté for 8 minutes total turning every 2 minutes to brown all sides
+• Heat another sauté pan and add 1 tablespoon olive oil.
+Add meatballs and sauté for 8 minutes total, turning every 2 minutes to brown all sides.
+Remove meatballs and set aside.

-• In the pan that you cooked the meatballs, add the onion and pepper, curry paste, coconut cream, fish sauce, garlic and ginger.
+• In the pan that you cooked the meatballs, add the onion and pepper that you alread cooked, curry paste, coconut cream, fish sauce, garlic and ginger.
 Turn the heat under the pan to medium and stir together.
-Once it comes to a boil, lower it to a simmer and add meatballs and set timer to 5 minutes
+Once it comes to a boil, lower it to a simmer and add meatballs and set timer to 5 minutes.

 • Eat